Holidaydrills/holidaydrills-java/java-versions/java-8/interfaces/interface-default-methods.md

 ## What is it good for?

 * With interface default methods you can extend your existing interfaces without breaking the users of it.
  (Remember: a class that implements an interface must also implement all methods of that interface that are abstract.
-By providing a default implementation the implementing class can just use the default implementation without the need to implement that mehtod itself)
+By providing a default implementation the implementing class can just use the default implementation without the need to implement that method itself)

 ## Good to know